CONTEXT

 Interviewing stakeholders to understand new business goals

-We scheduled a call with Jackalope’s representatives to better understand their business goals and motivations for the arts and crafts festival.
-During this conversation, they shared several key project requirements tied to our partnership—most notably, the need for an interactive Arts Festival Map that would help attendees navigate the in-person event.
-This requirement was then incorporated into our overall project scope.
+We scheduled a call with Jackalope representatives to understand their goals for the arts and crafts festival.
+They highlighted key requirements, most notably an interactive Arts Festival Map to help attendees navigate the event, which we then incorporated into our project scope.

 OPTIMIZING USER FLOWS (7 Weeks Left)